Raknoche/Raknoche.github.io/_posts/2016-07-23-PoGo-Series-Tweepy.md

                              'team mystic','team instinct','team valor'])
 ```

-Note that, we could filter on [other parameters](https://dev.twitter.com/streaming/overview/request-parameters), such as locations:
+Note that, we could filter on [other parameters](https://dev.twitter.com/streaming/overview/request-parameters), such as locations, instead:

 ```python
 twitter_stream.filter(locations=[-122.75,36.8,-121.75,37.8])